hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-- Why is this design the best in the space of possible designs?
-- What other designs have been considered and what is the rationale for not choosing them?
-- What is the impact of not doing this?
+This design balances the existing architectural constraints of the validator against the desire for an abstract, uniform consensus interface.

 # Prior art
 [prior-art]: #prior-art